What To Do

 to the safety of the nest box for the day.

-because she was frightened by the disturbance
+because the hedgehog was frightened by the disturbance

 across the lawn.
 Without the CCTV, we could not

-have known she was in trouble.
+have known the hedgehog was in trouble.

 |Simon in the